saulpila/DickeModel.jl/docs/src/TruncatedWignerApproximationExamples.md

 !!! warning
     The line
     ```julia
-    @everywhere using Dicke, Dicke.TruncatedWignerApproximation
+    @everywhere using Dicke
     ```
-    is necessary to load  `Dicke.TruncatedWignerApproximation` in all workers.
+    is necessary to load the module `Dicke` in all workers.
 You will get errors if you omit it.

 For our first example, let us consider the Wigner function of a coherent state, evolve it classically using the truncated Wigner approximation, and then look at